-This offset voltage has been maintained as reasonably low, choosing Rp 2 order of magnitude higher than RM.
+This offset voltage has been maintained reasonably low, choosing Rp 2 order of magnitude higher than RM.
 By calculating Equation (1), Voff becomes almost 0.5% of VREF.

 This offset and the other offset due to the transducer feedback amplifier have been measured and digitally compensated by means of microcontroller FW.